Download the Good Practice Guide

-Dry cutting, grinding or polishing quartz surfaces generates very high RCS levels.
+Dry cutting, grinding or polishing Caesarstone surfaces generates RCS.
 Properly designed water-integrated tools and machinery significantly reduce the level of RCS and should therefore be used for all cutting, grinding and shaping.

 It is important to note that water-integrated rotating tools generate RCS-contaminated water mist, which may be dispersed and inhaled.
 For this reason, RPE may be necessary even when using water-integrated tools.

 CNC machines such as waterjet cutters and automated sawing machines are faster, safer and more accurate than manual saws.
 The safety doors that prevent dust dispersal and distance the operator from the dust source must always be used.

 Manual saws are less accurate and slower than CNCs.
 Despite the application of water, worker exposure to RCS is generally higher than with computerized systems (CNCs) as they do not have safety doors and the operator must stand closer to the dust source to operate the machinery.

 When working with manual tools, the operator’s breathing zone is very close to the dust source, where high levels of RCS are generated.
 It is therefore extremely important to implement the following safety procedures:

 - Always use water-integrated manual tools.
 If it is not possible to use water-integrated tools at the installation site, follow the instructions in Section 2.3, Installation Safety.